fooker/concess/readme.md

 Currently, the following methods are supported:
 - [x] LDAP
 - [x] RADIUS
+- [ ] webauthn
+- [ ] OpenID connect
+- [ ] OAuth2

 ## Building
 `concess` is written in Rust, so a [Rust installation](https://www.rust-lang.org/) is required.
-Currently a unstable rust compiler is required to build the project.
+Currently, an unstable rust compiler is required to build the project.

 To build:
 ```shell